sam-hatley/Getting-and-Cleaning-Data-Course-Project/README.md

 [77] "fBodyBodyGyroJerkMag-mean()"     "fBodyBodyGyroJerkMag-std()"      "fBodyBodyGyroJerkMag-meanFreq()"
 ```

-What stands out to me is that there are two values that complicates extracting the columns we need: _\*-mean()_ and _\*-meanFreq()_.
+What stands out to me is that there are two values that complicate extracting the columns we need: _\*-mean()_ and _\*-meanFreq()_.
 We'll need to alter the regex to account for the parentheses following "mean".

 Ultimately, what I'd like to do is create a list with the names of each column I want to keep, starting with "subject" and "activity_label" (the first two rows), which we'll send to our original data frame to extract only those columns.
 ```R